 A key characteristic of someone empathetic is seeing situations from various viewpoints of different employees throughout the company.
 Make an effort to go through exercises in which you regularly think about decisions from a strategic leadership standpoint and from the point of view of employees that the decisions will affect.

 -Seek out training.

 The skills that make an empathetic leader can be learned.
 Look out for training that can help with effective communication, managing people with different personalities, or focuses on developing other leadership skills.

 The way forward into the future

-While many processes in the future workplace are moving towards automation, there are others that are becoming increasingly more human-centric.
+While many future workplace processes are moving towards automation, others are becoming increasingly more human-centric.
 Leadership is one of those things - employees and other leaders alike expect strong leaders with high self-awareness who make decisions with empathy and kindness.
 Empathetic leaders are the ones who will be in high demand in the future as we make our way into the new normal.